-Gabrielle and her trio of guitar, accordion and double bass will perform two sets with an interval.
+Gabrielle and her trio of guitar, violin and double bass will perform two sets with an interval.

 'An astonishingly beautiful voice' Emma Freud, BBC Radio 4 Loose Ends